 Name Description

 Display Used to control the number of users displayed on a particular page.
 The options are:

 • 25

 • 50

 • 100

 • All

-First Name The first name of the user.

-Last Name The last name of the user.
+Common Name The common name of the user.

 ASCII Name The ASCII name of the user.

 Node ID The node ID of the user.

 The node ID is the ID you define in the mapping table so that the local system can recognize the remote user.

 Mailbox The mailbox number of the user.

+Extension The telephone extension of the user.

+Numeric Address The numeric address of the user.

+Email Address The email address of the mailbox of the user.

+Community The community of the user.